The Lantern Project

 Diversion Coordination Project

 The Lantern Project Recovery Diversion Coordinator will receive referrals from local law enforcement officials, district attorneys, and court personnel for people who have a history of substance use and who are at risk of getting arrested or have an open criminal court matter.
 The Recovery Diversion Coordinator will meet with the individual and assess their specific needs and create an individualized Diversion Service Plan.
 Upon completion of the Diversion Plan, the matter or criminal court case has the possibility of being closed out and/or dismissed and the Diversion Coordinator will complete additional referrals for driver license restoration, expungement, or other services that may be needed.
 The Diversion Coordinator will work with the individual throughout their service plan and provide ongoing case management to the individual.
-The Diversion Plan will vary depending on duration of time, but will not extend past 90 days.
+The Diversion Plan will vary depending on duration of time but typically will not extend past 90 days.

 Diversion and Reentry Eligibility Criteria